-Street art, buskers, cafes, bars, shops and a lively, slightly grungy atmosphere, Centre Place packs a lot into a little space.
+Centre Place packs a lot into a little space: street art, buskers, cafes, bars, shops and a lively, slightly grungy atmosphere.
 Grab a coffee from a hole-in-the-wall and see what happens in one of Melbourne’s quintessential laneways.

 Originally called Cummings Alley until 1915, Centre Place is just a few metres wide and half a city block in length.
-That’s right, locals, not a full block.
-It lies between Flinders Lane and Centreway Arcade, which is what extends this popular pedestrian thoroughfare to Collins Street.
+It lies between Flinders Lane and Centreway Arcade, extending this popular pedestrian thoroughfare to Collins Street.

 Centre Place was among the first laneways to be revitalised by the city in the 1980s.
 It’s still one of the best examples of how small nooks and crannies epitomise Melbourne’s reputation for hidden treasures.